 - being overweight or obese

-- increased alcohol consumption
+- increasing alcohol consumption or binge drinking

 - eating a diet low in protein and high in carbohydrates